-Well, not quite.
-It is stain resistant, but it is not stain-proof.
-That said, it is still an amazing metal with the ability to develop its own protective outer layer.
-Known as the passive layer, this naturally protects against corrosion.
+Stainless steel is stain resistant, but it is not stain-proof.
+That said, it is still an amazing metal with the ability to develop its own protective outer layer, known as the passive layer.

 Amazingly, if scratched, the passive layer can effectively heal itself, so long as the damaged area is left exposed to air.
 However, this will not happen if the scratch is covered by soil or attacked by aggressive chemicals.
 If this happens then stains, spots and even corrosion can start to occur.

 How to care for surgical instruments and avoid damage

 The key is to be aware of how to avoid damage to the passive layer in the first place, so here are a few important risks to watch out for:

 - Soil residues – if a scratch is covered with soil residue it is not exposed to air and so cannot ‘heal’ naturally.
 As such, you should make sure all soil residue is removed as quickly as possible.